Regular Deadline: Wed, Jul 10, 2019 at 5:00 pm (PST)

 - Applicants with projects in the development phase must be the producer(s) of the project.
 The writer or writer/director must be the co-applicant(s).

-- Applicant and co-applicant must become SFFILM members at the Film Pro level or above prior to SFFILM distributing funds to the project.
+- All grant recipients and co-applicants must become SFFILM members at the Film Fan level or above prior to SFFILM distributing funds to the project.

 - Project must explore current social issues through plot, character, theme, and/or setting.